 Factor in your selling motivations

-If you need to move quickly, it might be beneficial to lower your starting price, so you’re able to attract more aggressive offers, advises Gladys Blum, a top real estate agent in Salem, Oregon.
-Your agent will likely go over your timeline and selling motivations in your first meeting, so they have all the information ahead of time.
+If you need to move quickly, it might be beneficial to lower your starting price, so you’re able to attract more aggressive offers, advises Gladys Blum, a top real estate agent in Salem, Oregon, with 46 years of experience.
+Your agent will go over your timeline and selling motivations in your first meeting.

 “I’m going to say, ‘Hey, if you want to sell, what’s more important: time or money?” says Blum, who works with over 67% more single-family homes in Salem than the average agent.
 “If you want to sell it in 60 days, we need to be below your competition.”